Find out about companion care and everything it involves, including adjustments at home, financial implications and more.

 - Respite care – where a person provides care in set sessions, one afternoon a week, for example

 - Live-in care – where a carer lives in the home of the person who needs care and provides a care package based on the client’s needs

 - Home care / Domiciliary care – a carer visits during a set time every day to provide assistance

 - Sheltered accommodation – the client lives independently in a flat or bungalow within a sheltered community with easy access to help if they need it

-- Residential care – a care home where the person in need of care has their own room, and their meals provided and care needs met
+- Residential care – a residential home where the person in need of care has their own room, and their meals provided and care needs met

-- Nursing home care – a residential home but 24/7 nursing assistance is provided
+- Nursing home – a residential home but 24/7 nursing assistance is provided

 What Is Companion Care?